 Wheels of Nairn is the major highlight of September, on Saturday 24th from 10 til 3 on Nairn Links.
 A classic and Modern Car Show against the stunning backdrop of the Moray Firth.
 With over 200 vehicles ranging from pre/post war bikes and cars to modern vehicles.
 There will also be stalls and refreshments.
 Entry to the public is free.

-Towards Christmas why not check out what The Little Theatre is doing?
-And save the date Nairn’s annual Christmas Extravaganza and street market will be taking place on 26th November, launching the Christmas seasons in style.
+Towards Christmas why not check out what is going on at The Little Theatre or the Nairn Community and Arts Centre?
+And save the date for Nairn’s annual Christmas Extravaganza and street market, which will be taking place on 26th November 2022, launching the Christmas season in style.

 If you are looking for low-cost days out further afield from Nairn, here are some suggestions: